Architecture¶

 base.py # Abstract Rule base class

-builtins.py # NullRule, FlatlineRule, DeltaRule, RangeRule, CustomRule
+builtins.py # NullRule, FlatlineRule, DeltaRule, RangeRule, OutlierRule, CustomRule

 time_health/